ZackMattor/kmand/README.md

 # kmand
-Allows you to call functions, and listen to events, from a parent iframe.
+Allows you to call functions, and listen to events, between iframes.